Väimela

 Väimela (Waimel) is a small borough (alevik) in Võru Parish, Võru County in southeastern Estonia.

-Väimela is situated 5 km from Võru it is also, first mentioned in historical materials in the year 1403.
-Võru County Vocational Training Centre is situated in Väimela.
+Väimela is located 5 km from Võru.
+It was first mentioned in historical materials in 1403.
+The Võru County Vocational Training Centre is in Väimela.

 A kolkhoz operated in Väimela during the Soviet era.
 It was broken up and the land was redistributed to private farmers in 1990.